Luxury beach holiday in Borneo & Orangutans

 This 13 day luxury beach holiday in Borneo includes the chance to see orangutans, too.
 You’ll spend four nights in Kuching, the capital of Sarawak, and then transfer to Gaya Island Resort for a further seven nights.

-Kuching is a fascinating little city, sitting on the banks of the Sarawak River.
-It was ruled by Rajah Brookes until 1946 and today colonial buildings rub shoulders with Chinese temples, churches and the handsome Istana Palace.
+Kuching is a fascinating city, sitting on the banks of the Sarawak River.
+Colonial buildings rub shoulders with Chinese temples, churches and the handsome Istana Palace.
 While here you can enjoy a private culinary tour of the city, visiting the spice market and tasting lots of local food.
 You will also have a visit to Semenggok Wildlife Rehabilitation Centre, which is one of the only places in Sarawak where you can see orangutans, and a day in Bako National Park with a private guide.
 The park is easily reached from Kuching by boat, and here its rivers, jungle and mangroves can be explored on foot or by boat.
 Keep an eye out for the birds and wildlife that live here – your guide will help you spot everything – including the unusual looking proboscis monkey.
 Your base while in Kuching is the Ranee, a beautiful boutique hotel in the centre of the Old Town.

 Next, transfer to Pulau Gaya, the biggest of five islands in the Tunku Abdul Rahman Park.
 You’ll be staying at the Gaya Island Resort, which overlooks a white sand beach and is surrounded by rainforest – in fact, some of the buildings sit on stilts so they’re amongst the forest canopy.
 Mount Kinabalu is visible in the distance and just offshore there are coral reefs, making this a paradise for divers and snorkelers.
 The resort even has its own private beach, which you can reach via a short speedboat ride.